Nobody9714/NoIPScan/README.md

    c.
 Hide MAC Address, toggle to hide/unhide all mac addresses.

    d.
 Disable MAC Address lookup on https://api.macvendors.com.
-This is encase you dont want to use this feature to help identify devices more thoroughly than using just the IP and MAC addresses.
+This is encase you dont want to use online 3rd parties to help you identify devices on your network.

    e. # of scans to do on the network because sometimes 1 isn't enough.